Quick Mill Vetrano 2B Evo Review: New and Improved

 The Quick Mill Vetrano 2B Evo includes all the components needed to put it in the top tier of home machines.
 I’m talking about two stainless steel boilers, PID temperature control, a rotary pump, and an E61 group head.

 How do all these elements help you make a perfect shot?
 Let me explain.

 In machines with dual boilers, there are separate boilers for steaming and brewing.
-In this case, a 0.75-litre brew boiler and a 1.4-litre steam boiler.
+In this case, a 0.75-liter brew boiler and a 1.4-liter steam boiler.
 As I’m sure you know, the temperature for brewing coffee is very different from that for steaming milk.
 But by separating the two tasks into individual boilers, you can do both at the same time.
 If you enjoy lattes and cappuccinos, this improves efficiency and drink quality.

 Both boilers are controlled using a PID, which is vastly improving over the pressure stat used in older models.
 There are two main advantages:

 - First, it’s easy to set and adjust the brew temperature.
 With the rise of specialty coffee, it has become apparent that different coffees extract better at different temperatures.
-With the PID, you can optimise for each bag of beans (1).
+With the PID, you can optimize for each bag of beans (1).
 It’s also easy to adjust the steam boiler temperature to change the steam pressure.